eeloib/StarWars/README.md

 # StarWars
-Api RestFull to show information of  planets of Star Wars Make in Node.js and Mongodb
+Api RestFull to show information of  planets of Star Wars, make with Node.js and Mongodb